phanirajl/CassandraExcercises/README.md

 Check-out exercise 2 with the following command: < git command >

-Alter the 'videos' table to store our the id of the user who uploaded it.
+Alter the 'videos' table to store the id of the user who uploaded the video.
 Run 'mvn test' to check if your script is correct.